 This soup is quite a bit more spicy and colorful than the European type.

-2 tablespoons ground cumin
+- 2 Tablespoons ground cumin

-2 teaspoons turmeric
+- 2 teaspoons turmeric

-½ teaspoon ground black pepper
+- ½ teaspoon ground black pepper

-Pinch of saffron (about 18 threads) (optional)
+- Pinch of saffron (about 18 threads) (optional)

-3- to 4-pound chicken, cut up
+- 3- to 4-lbs. chicken, cut up

-About 9 cups boiling water
+- About 9 cups boiling water

-- 2 medium (about 4 ounces each) onions, halved
+- 2 medium (about 4 oz. each) onions, halved

-2 medium (about 3 ounces each) carrots, sliced
+- 2 medium (about 3 oz. each) carrots, sliced

-2 medium tomatoes
+- 2 medium tomatoes

 - Place in a stockpot or large heatproof casserole over low heat and cook, turning the chicken occasionally, until seared and browned (about 8 minutes).
 Remove the chicken (this prevents the water from washing the spices from the chicken).

-2. Add the water.
+- Add the water.
 Return the chicken and add the onions, carrots, and tomatoes.
 Bring to a boil, cover, reduce the heat to low, and simmer, occasionally skimming off the foam, until the chicken is very tender (at least 2 hours).